John Gallagher (basketball)

-John Michael Gallagher (born May 27, 1977) is the head men's basketball coach at Manhattan College.
+John Michael Gallagher (born May 27, 1977) is the head men's basketball coach at Manhattan University.
 He previously served as the head coach at the University of Hartford from 2010 until 2022.

 Career

 Assistant coach

 Gallagher started his coaching career working as an assistant at Lafayette College and La Salle University.
 From 2006 to 2008 Gallagher worked as associate head coach under Dan Leibovitz, helping the Hawks to their first appearance in the America East Championship game in 2008.
 Hartford lost the game to UMBC 64–50.
 Gallagher left Hartford in 2008, and spent two years as an assistant coach under Glen Miller with the Penn Quakers.
 He then briefly worked as an assistant under Steve Donahue at Boston College, a position he held for less than two weeks before being offered the head coaching job at Hartford.

 Hartford

 2010–11 season

 In his first season at the helm, Gallagher guided the Hawks to an 11–20 record, going 7–9 in league play.
 In the America East Tournament, Hartford upset third-seeded Maine to make an appearance in the semifinals.